 - Develop alertness to the speaker’s base line truth telling mannerisms.
 What is the one way this speaker tells the truth?
 Now watch for any departures from this base line.
 Whether as a parent trying to raise upright children or as an effective business professional, you are sure to put ancient Jewish wisdom’s lie-detector techniques to excellent use.

-We expand further on the truths that emerge from these two Hebrew words in one chapter of our book, Buried Treasure; Life Lessons from the Lord’s Language.
+We expand further on the truths that emerge from these two Hebrew words in one chapter of our book, Buried Treasure: Life Lessons from the Lord’s Language.
 The other twenty-eight chapters unwrap many more words yielding principles with which to improve your life.
-Our dear friend Pastor John Hagee of San Antonio provides the preface to this unique book that you can get right now at 20% off.
+Our dear friend Pastor John Hagee of San Antonio graciously provided the preface to this unique book, available right now at more than 20% off.